whitelizard/json-transformer/README.md

 ## Applied

 Let's make something more interesting.
-Let's import [JsonLogic](http://jsonlogic.com), make it the root default, and make use of context.
+Let's import [JsonLogic](http://jsonlogic.com), make it the "level 1" default, and make use of context.
 Let's also assume we have some websocket client that invokes our function `onMessage` when a message arrives, and allows for sending a response.

 ```js
 import getTransformer from 'json-transformer-js';